swiftlang/swift-evolution/proposals/NNNN-allow-taskgroup-childtaskresult-type-to-be-inferred.md

 ## Detailed design

-Because [SE-0326](0326-extending-multi-statement-closure-inference.md) will look at the first statement to determine the generic for `ChildTaskResult`, it is possible to get a compiler message by creating a task group like so:
+Because [SE-0326](0326-extending-multi-statement-closure-inference.md) will look at the first statement to determine the generic for `ChildTaskResult`, it is possible to get a compiler error by creating a task group like so:

 ```swift
 // Expect `ChildTaskResult` to be `Void`...